NFL on Nickelodeon: NFL on Christmas Day game – December 25, 2022

 On May 10, 2022, as part of the NFL's schedule release, it was announced that CBS, Fox, and NBC would carry a tripleheader on Christmas Day.
 CBS concurrently announced that Nickelodeon would carry an alternate broadcast of its game (billed as the Nickmas game) between the Denver Broncos and Los Angeles Rams, marking its first regular-season broadcast.

 On December 6, 2022, Nickelodeon announced that Burleson, Eagle, and Green would return to call the telecast.
 It was also announced that Gilmer would return as sideline reporter and Patrick Star (voiced by Bill Fagerbakke) would offer live commentary during the game.

 During the week leading up to the game, alongside the SpongeBob content in Madden NFL 23's "The Yard" mode, players can take on ten challenges based on moments featuring Nickelodeon NVP winners in the 2021 Wild Card game and the 2021 season and earn two exclusive Nickelodeon NVP cards (both the 2021 Wild Card game and the 2022 Christmas game (token usable on January 3, 2023)) and SpongeBob gear in the "Ultimate Team" mode.
 A new episode of The Loud House served as the game's lead-in, while a new episode of That Girl Lay Lay served as the lead-out.
 A preview of the then-new Paw Patrol spin-off series, Rubble & Crew, also aired at halftime.

 The network partnered with Silver Spoon for on-screen Christmas graphics, which included slime, snow, and presents being shot out of cannons, a Yeti, and Santa Claus running routes.
 The on-screen graphics have been updated to match those from the main broadcast on its sister channel, CBS, as part of the network's unified branding.
 The "TOUCHDOWN" graphic was entirely modified to include an illustration of the player's headshot, in the style of The Loud House, as well as the player's name and jersey number.
 The first down line is now a candy cane.
 The customary Nickelodeon graphics also returned, including cartoon characters being beamed on the field, and the Nick blimp flying over SoFi Stadium.
 Former New England Patriots and Tampa Bay Buccaneers tight end Rob Gronkowski (dressing as an elf, who is also known as Robbie the Elf) appeared in an on-screen graphic to explain to viewers the rules, such as what a holding penalty is.

+During the game's broadcast, Patrick Star roasted Broncos quarterback Russell Wilson after Wilson threw an interception to his former Seattle Seahawks teammate and then-current Ram Bobby Wagner.
+Patrick reacted by saying, "That's not how [Wilson] wanted to cook."